 - Some things to remember about cancer surgery

-Both you and your doctor have things to do before surgery to make sure you have the best chance for a good outcome.
+There are things you can do before surgery to help make sure you have the best chance for a good outcome.
 As much as is possible, you need to know what to expect and be comfortable that the decision you’ve made is the best one for you.
 People differ about how involved they want to be in the decision-making process.
 But knowing as much as you can about what lies ahead can, at the very least, help reduce your stress level.

 It’s not unusual for patients to wait a few weeks after learning they have cancer to have surgery, although this depends on the type of cancer and other factors.
 In most cases, you will have time to:

 - Learn more about the cancer